Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$

 for all $j \in J$, since $\Psi$ is orthonormal and $P_K^\Phi$ acts as the identity of $\mathcal{P}$.
 So the set $\Psi_f := \{ \psi_j \, | \, \langle \psi_j, f \rangle_{\mathcal{A}} \ne 0 \}$ is finite.

 Substituting (\ref{aj-equals}) back into (\ref{expand-in-Psi}) we see for all $f \in \mathcal{A}$ that

-using the (obvious but unstated) definition of the projection operator $ P_K^\Psi$ defined by the set $\Psi$.
+using in the second equality the corresponding definition of the projection operator $ P_K^\Psi$ defined by the set $\Psi$.
 In short, the definition of $P_K^\Phi$ does not depend on the choice of the set $\Phi$.
 Since the only essential use of the set $\Phi$ is exactly to define $P_K^\Phi$, we now have shown that the subsequent theory does not depend on the particular choice $\Phi$.
 And so we revert to our original notation: $P_K$.

 Since $\Phi$ will make only minor appearances in the rest of this paper and it was only used so far to define $P_K$, an alternative approach to this theory is to start with $\mathcal{A}$, $\mathcal{P}$ and an inner product on $\mathcal{P}$, all as above.
 But instead of $\Phi$ one introduces an operator $P : \mathcal{A} \to \mathcal{P}$ straightaway with the properties in Theorem~\ref{T31}.